MaliaKisau/Virtual-Makeup-Try-on-App/README.md

 # Virtual-Makeup-Try-on-App
-A fun and interactive tool designed for makeup enthusiasts to experiment with different makeup looks virtually.
+The Virtual Makeup Try-On App is a fun and interactive tool designed for makeup enthusiasts to experiment with different makeup looks virtually.
+With a user-friendly interface, the app allows users to upload their photos and apply a variety of makeup filters, including lipstick, eyeshadow, blush, and more.
+Powered by Python with OpenCV for image processing and tkinter for the graphical user interface, the app provides a seamless experience for users to explore various makeup styles and colors without the need for physical products.